-Specific learning outcomes: At the end of the practical course, students will be able to:
+Course outcome: At the end of the practical course, students will be able to:

-- > Determine the kinetics of the reactions - > Analyze physisorption and chemisorption mechanisms - > Identify the concentration and composition of liquids by refractometry - > Predict the concentration of two analytes in a mixture. - 1.
-Determination of the temperature coefficient and energy of activation of hydrolysis of ethyl acetate. - 2.
-Study on saponification of ethyl acetate by conductometry and determination of the order of reaction. - 3.
-Determination of the rate constant and order of reaction for the reaction between potassium persulphate and potassium iodide. - 4.
-Study of the kinetics of the reactions between iodine in acidic medium by half-life method and determination of order with respect to iodine and acetone. - 5.
-To study the adsorption of acetic acid-oxalic acid in activated charcoal and verify the Freundilich and Langmuir adsorption isotherms. - 6.
-To determine the relative viscosities of various liquids using Ostwald Viscometer. - 7.
+- > Determine the kinetics of the reactions. - > Analyze physisorption and chemisorptions mechanisms. - > Identify the concentration and composition of liquids by refractometry. - > Predict the concentration of two analytes in a mixture. - 1.
+Determination of the temperature coefficient and energy of activation of hydrolysis of ethylacetate. - 2.
+Determination of the rate constant and order of reaction for the reaction between potassium persulphate and potassium iodide. - 3.
+Study of the kinetics of the reactions between iodine and acetone. - 4.
+To determine the rate constant of iodine clock reaction. - 5.
+To study the adsorption of acetic acid/oxalic acid in activated charcoal and verify the Freundlich and Langmuir adsorption isotherms. - 6.
+To determine the relative viscosities of various liquids using Ostwald viscometer. - 7.
 To determine the molecular weight of a polymer by viscosity method. - 8.
-To determine the concentration of sugar in a solution refractometrically. - 9.
-Determination of composition of a mixture of liquids refractometrically. - 10.
-Estimation of concentration of a mixture by colorimetric method. - 11.
-Determination of activation energy for the acid catalyzed hydrolysis of methyl acetate. - 12.
-Determination of hydrolysis constant of aniline hydrochloride by conductometry.
+Estimation of concentration of a mixture by colorimetric method. - 9.
+Construction of a phase diagram for a three-component system (toluene/ chloroform-water-acetic acid) - 10.
+To test the validity of Lambert Beer's law for $KMnO_4$ and $K_2Cr_2O_7$ in H_2SO_4 . - 11.
+Determine the composition of the binary mixture containing KMnO4 and K2Cr2O7

 - 1. Experimental Physical Chemistry, G. Peter Mathews, Oxford Science Publications, 1985. - 2.
-Experimental Physical Chemistry Ed, by E. Daniels, International Student Edn., McGraw Hill, 1970. - 3.
-Senior Practical Physical Chemistry, D.D.
+Experimental Physical Chemistry Ed, by E. Daniels, International Student Edn., McGraw Hill,1970. - Senior Practical Physical Chemistry, D.D.
 Khosala, A. Khosala, V.C.
-Gard, R.Chand & Co., New Delhi, 1975. - 4.
-Practical Physical Chemistry B. Viswanathan and P.S.
+Gard, R.Chand & Co., New Delhi, 1975. - Practical Physical Chemistry B. Viswanathan and P.S.
 Raghavan, Viva Books Pvt.
 Ltd., New Delhi, 2008.